dickronez/DS775/Readme.md

 Here you'll find all of the materials you need to download for the homework and exams.

 This material is under construction and will be updated throughout the semester.

-At present Lessons 1-3 are ready.
+*I'm revising the homework sets with the goal of adding clarity and uniformity to them.
+Downloads for Lessons 1-4 are available now and more are coming soon.*

 ## Homework Sets